ComputeCanada/magic_castle/docs/README.md

-Login nodes run [fail2ban](https://www.fail2ban.org/wiki/index.php/Main_Page), an intrusion prevention software that protects login nodes from brute-force attacks. fail2ban is configured to ban ip addresses that attempted to login 20 times and failed in a window of 60 minutes.
+Login nodes run [fail2ban](https://www.fail2ban.org/wiki/index.php/Main_Page), an intrusion prevention software that protects login nodes from brute-force attacks. fail2ban is configured to ban ip addresses that attempted to log in 20 times and failed in a window of 60 minutes.
 The ban time is 24 hours.